Shert: Plot

-Imaad is shocked to see what Momal is doing but Afroz is clear that Momal was here just to correct her life and disturb them.
+Imaad is shocked to see what Momal is doing, but Afroz is clear that Momal was here just to correct her life and disturb them.
 Meanwhile, Afroz's friends arrive after vacations and are equally tensed to know about what happened while they were gone.
 Afroz visits Momal and insults her and even calls her a betrayer.
-Imaad tries to reach Momal but Sameer stops him by pointing a gun at him when Imaad tries to meet Momal.
+Imaad tries to reach Momal, but Sameer stops him by pointing a gun at him when Imaad tries to meet Momal.
 Momal and Sameer finalise in court that Imaad is impotent.
-But later it is known that Momal is pregnant with Immad's child.
-Sameer wants her to abort the child while Imaad is persistent on having his first child.
+But later, it is known that Momal is pregnant with Immad's child.
+Sameer wants her to abort the child, while Imaad is persistent on having his first child.
 Momal is tensed and confused on what to do.
 Afroz leaves Immad and requests him to live a happy life with Momal and his child.

-Last Episode

-Afroz is pregnant but only she and Imaad's best friend Sami know.
+Afroz is pregnant, but only she and Imaad's best friend Sami know.
 Momal is leaving Pakistan forever without Sameer or anyone else and before leaving she tells Imaad that she is returning her case from the court.
-Afroz has an accident and Imaad is told by Sami that she has had a miscarriage and now she can not conceive but in reality Afroz is still expecting Immad's child.
-In the end Sami is able to get Afroz and Imaad together(Imaad gets to know that Afroz never had any miscarriage) while Sameer and Momal also patch up as the four live happily.
+Afroz has an accident and Imaad is told by Sami that she has had a miscarriage, and now she can not conceive but in reality Afroz is still expecting Immad's child.
+In the end, Sami is able to get Afroz and Imaad together, while Sameer and Momal also patch up as the four live happily.